 At certain times it might be appropriate to manage a Critical Incident under an alternative approach that is not a formal IRT.
 This may be appropriate in situations where the incident is confidential or sensitive in nature or for incidents where the consequence is moderate and it can be appropriately managed as part of Business as Usual.
 The IRT Leader will make this decision in consultation with the relevant operational area.

-Where a student is involved in a Critical Incident and an IRT is activated, the Director, Student Services & Engagement, as a member of the IRT, will advise the Pro Vice-Chancellor (Students) of the incident and the proposed response and the Pro Vice-Chancellor Student will be involved in the management of that response.
-The Director, Student Services / Pro Vice-Chancellor Students will be involved in any decision making around the management of that response through the operation of the IRT.
+Where a student is involved in a Critical Incident and an IRT is activated, the Academic Registrar and Director, Student Services, as a member of the IRT, will advise the Pro Vice-Chancellor (Students) of the incident and the proposed response and the Pro Vice-Chancellor Student will be involved in the management of that response.
+The Academic Registrar and Director, Student Services / Pro Vice-Chancellor Students will be involved in any decision making around the management of that response through the operation of the IRT.

 Some Critical Incidents will require activation of the University’s Business Continuity Plan (BCP).
 Activation of the University’s BCP will be determined by the IRT.
 The IRT may activate the BCP if the incident has impacted or is reasonably certain to impact Critical Functions of the University for a time determined by the IRT to be unacceptable.
 For IT related incidents, the IRT will activate the BCP if the incident has impacted or is reasonably certain to impact Critical Functions of the University for greater than the maximum tolerable outage time.